-Faculty: Sepahpour, Chair, Chang, Facas, Flynn, Grega, Hess, Paliwal, Shih, Wang, Yan
+Faculty: Sepahpour, Chair, Chang, Facas, Flynn, Grega, Hall, Hess, Paliwal, Shih, Wang, Yan

 The Department of Mechanical Engineering offers an academic program leading to a Bachelor of Science in Mechanical Engineering.
-The Mechanical Engineering program is accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology (ABET).
+The Mechanical Engineering program is accredited by the Engineering Accreditation Commission (EAC) of ABET.